Tuwaiq-Design-Patterns/Adapter/README.md

 # Adapter

-this repo contains Adapter design pattern implementation using C#
+ Adapter design pattern implementation using C#

+ # The idea
+user need to login and the adapter adapts according to the way you log in either twitter or printrest